RagulPrasadG/BattleTanks/README.md

-# CharacterSelection
+# Model View Controller
-This is the project which demonstrates how character selection works in actual games.
+This is the project which demonstrates how Model View Controller pattern is used in games to split the responsiblities for separate classes for further scalability.